FIRST ALERT: A wintry mix is likely for parts of the Midlands Friday into Saturday morning

 · High temperatures will be in the 30s Friday, then the 40s Saturday

-· Sunday brings more sunshine to the Midlands and highs in the mid 40s.
+· Sunday brings more sunshine to the Midlands and highs in the low 50s.

 First Alert Weather Story: